exposit/pythia-oracle/HELP.md

 When creating a new game, you'll be given the option of a scenario or "blank" game.
 You'll generally want to choose "Blank" or "No Template".

+If you change the theme, you'll need to restart the program for it to take effect.

 ##Main Screen

 ###Center Panel